We use some essential cookies to make our website work properly.

 Equity release is a category of financial products that let you release some of the tax-free funds locked up in your home.
 There are two types of equity release:

-All our equity release advice relates to Key lifetime mortgages only - a loan secured against your home.
-All of the information on this page relates to Key lifetime mortgages.
+All our equity release advice relates to lifetime mortgages - a loan secured against your home.
+All of the information on this page relates to lifetime mortgages that we recommend.

-The eligibility requirements for equity release are that you must be:
+The eligibility requirements for equity release are that you must:

 If you think you could match the requirements for equity release, why not use our free equity release calculator to check your eligibility?